Ismaestro/angular-example-app/README.md

 **Note**

-> You don't need to build the library because it's published in npm and added as dependency of the project.
+> You don't need to build the example library because it's published in npm and added as dependency of the project.

 ## Status